Mariya Bayda

-Mariya Karpovna Bayda (Мария Карповна Байда; February 1, 1922 – August 30, 2002) was a medical orderly in the 514th Infantry Regiment during World War II who fought in Crimea.
+Mariya Karpovna Bayda (Мария Карповна Байда; February 1, 1922 – August 30, 2002) was a Soviet medical orderly in the 514th Infantry Regiment during World War II who fought in Crimea.
 When she was surrounded by Wehrmacht submachine gunners, she fought a heated gun battle against them, killing fifteen, wounding several more, and routing the rest, escaping wounded.
 For her wartime exploits, Bayda was awarded the honorary title of Hero of the Soviet Union in 1942.

 Early life

 Bayda was born in 1922 in a Russian family in the Krasnoperekopsk Raion of Crimea.
 After her parents died she was raised by her grandparents.
 In 1936 she dropped out of the school in Dzankoy without completing her studies.
 She worked on a state run farm, in a hospital, and then in a cooperative society in of the village of Voinka.
 After the house she lived in was bombed she began working at a train station to help civilians evacuate the city.